sameeraman/HomeAssistant/README.md

 - Toggle Living Mood lights when Xiaomi Living push button is single pressed
 - Toggle Living Sonos when Xiaomi Living push button is double pressed
 - Alarm when there is motion outside master bedroom and when the night mood is on
+- Activate the Good morning Sonos Greet on First motion for the day
+- Activate the Afterwork Sonos Greet on Arrival

 ## Garage Automation
 - Turn on the Garage light then there is motion